Dynamics of photons and shadows for black holes haired with parity-odd fields: Introduction

+The imprints of scalar hair on BH shadows have been extensivel studied \cite{Zhang:2025xnl,Wang:2025dfn,Cunha:2015yba,Cunha:2016bpi,Cunha:2017wao,Gyulchev:2024iel,Cunha:2016bjh}.
+The images of BHs and BSs surrounded by matter and their light rings have also been extensively studied \cite{Shen:2023nij,Zhang:2024lsf,Wang:2024uda,Zhao:2025yhy,Zeng:2025nmu,Yang:2025usj,Huang:2024bbs,Cui:2024wvz,Huang:2025jfa,Xu:2024gjs,Hu:2023pyd,Hu:2024cbn,Feng:2024iqj,Wang:2023fge}.
 In a previous study, we investigated the lensing effects of parity-odd BSs, revealing distinct gravitational distortions and chaotic behavior in their images compared to their parity-even counterparts \cite{Huang:2024gtu}.
-Building on these findings, this paper aims to explore the implications of parity-odd HBHs on observed shadows, examining how the presence of parity-odd scalar hair alters shadow characteristics in contrast to both parity-even HBHs and conventional Kerr BHs.
+This paper aims to explore the implications of parity-odd HBHs on observed shadows, examining how the presence of parity-odd scalar hair alters shadow characteristics in contrast to both parity-even HBHs and conventional Kerr BHs.
 Through a detailed analysis of theoretical models, we seek to uncover the unique features of parity-odd HBHs and their observational signatures.
 The shadow of a general rotating black hole is discussed in \cite{Meng:2023uws}.

-The rest part of the paper is organized as follows.
-First, in Sec.\ref{Sec: HBH} we reconstruct the Kerr black hole solutions with parity-odd scalar hair first presented in \cite{Wang2019,Kunz2019} and achieve high accuracy in reproducing their results.
-Next, in Sec.\ref{Sec: shadow} and we analyze the lensing effects and the light ring structure of the numerical solutions.
-Finally, we conclude this paper in Sec.\ref{Sec: Conclusion}.
-Throughout the paper, we use the geometric units $G=c=1$.
+Throughout the paper, we use the geometric units $G=c=1$ unless otherwise stated.